Aviator1280/Aviator1280-Dual-Universe-HUD/README.md

 8. **Show WP** will simply bring you to the Stored WP page.

-# Piloting TIPS and how to use the instruments.
+# Piloting TIPS and how to use the instruments

 * **Load page**, nothing special, be familiar with your ship and determine wisely the MTOW that it may be different from planet to planet.
 Also be in mind that you will burn fuel this will make you lighter but better don't exaggerate carrying fuel you don't need, be as light as you can.